nomad-xyz/rust/README.md

 ### Overview

-We make releases within the `rust` repository specific to the crate(s) that will be consumed (e.g. agents@1.0.0, configuration@1.0.0, accumulator@1.0.0, etc).
+We make releases within the `rust` repository specific to the crate(s) that will be consumed.
+This includes the below crates/groups of crates below.

+- agents@X.Y.Z
+- configuration@X.Y.Z
+- accumulator@X.Y.Z

 We follow [Semantic Versioning](https://semver.org/), where breaking changes constitute changes that break agent configuration compatibility.

 Releases are managed on GitHub [here](https://github.com/nomad-xyz/rust/releases).

-### Aggregating Release Notes
+### Aggregating the Changelog

-- Want to aggregate list of all changes since last release
-- Run `git diff <tag of last release> HEAD -- **CHANGELOG.md`
+- Output a patch file by running `git diff <tag of last release> --no-prefix --output <location to output patch txt file> -- */CHANGELOG.md */*/CHANGELOG.md`
-- Manually consolidate diffs into a single list for release notes
+- Organize and format patch file into a changelog (for tag message and release notes)

 ### Bumping Versions